Real Time Monitoring

 If enabled, XLT reports the following metrics to Graphite:

-- runtime statistics (in total and per name), errors (in total and per name) and counts (in total) for
+• runtime statistics (total and per name), errors (total and per name), and counts (total) for:

-- arrival rates (in total and per transaction name),
+• arrival rates (total and per transaction name),

-- agent metrics such as the total CPU usage and heap usage.
+• agent metrics, such as total CPU usage and heap usage.

 Page load timings in Graphite

-In older versions of XLT, page load timings were reported as custom timers to Graphite.
-Since XLT 4.12.0, page load timing data is promoted from custom timers to a dedicated data type (a bug caused the data not to be sent to Graphite at all before this was fixed in v5.1.2).
+In older XLT versions, page load timings were reported as custom timers to Graphite.
+Since XLT 4.12.0, page load timing data has been promoted from custom timers to a dedicated data type (a bug prevented the data from being sent to Graphite before this was fixed in v5.1.2).

-This data is stored to the “pageLoadTimings” subtrees.
+This data is stored in the “pageLoadTimings” subtrees.
 The bucket name structure for both specific page load timing records and summary records is similar to that of actions and custom timers.
-See below for an example how page load timing data is reported to Graphite:
+See below for an example of how page load timing data is reported to Graphite:

 xlt.Posters.ac001.pageLoadTimings.Homepage__FirstContentfulPaint_.errors 0 1592575693